-This section provides overviews of current and upcoming construction impacts in each neighborhood.
-For full descriptions, click here or on the links below.
+During the next 10 days, Central Subway work will continue at sites in SoMa, Union Square, Chinatown and North Beach.
+This post contains brief updates about what is happening in each neighborhood.
+For more detailed information, click here or on the links below.
 We also post construction, traffic detour and Muni impact information on our project Google Map.

 We appreciate your patience and support while we build this essential upgrade to San Francisco’s public transportation system.